 Space heating is a significant energy user in most households.
-Although it varies by region, heating accounts for more than 30% in a typical U.S. home, according to the Department of Energy.
+Although it varies by region, heating accounts for more than 40% of the utility bill in a typical U.S. home, according to the Department of Energy.
 Every autumn, homeowners across the country wonder whether it is time to replace their old heating unit.
-After all, a new heating system offers increased efficiency and performance; saving money on winter heating costs and improving home comfort.
+After all, a new heating system offers increased efficiency and performance, saving money on winter heating costs and improving home comfort.

 A new heating system is a substantial investment however, and requires careful consideration.
 Certain telltale signs indicate that it may be time to replace your current unit, including the following: